strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

    * rebalancing on scale down
    * rebalancing on scale up

-What happens for each reconciliation depends on the auto-rebalancing FSM as well as the `KafkaRebalance` custom resource status.
+What happens for each reconciliation depends on the auto-rebalancing FSM as well as the "actual" `KafkaRebalance` custom resource status.

 The `KafkaAutoRebalancingReconciler.reconcile()` loads the `Kafka.status.autoRebalance` content:

 * `state`: is the FSM state.
 * `lastTransitionTime`: when the transition to that state happened.
 * `modes`: enabled modes (`remove-brokers` and/or `add-brokers`) with corresponding brokers lists if an auto-rebalancing requested.
-* `error`: error message if a previous auto-rebalancing failed.

 The FSM is initialized based on the `state` field.